trebor/soul-bound/rfc.md

 * **Secure Key Storage**
   Each participant's device securely holds its private keys and protects them from extraction or tampering (e.g., via Secure Enclave or equivalent).
 * **Synchronized Time Base**
-  All parties reference a shared notion of time—either via blockchain block heights or loosely synchronized clocks—within an acceptable skew (ΔT).
+  All parties reference a shared notion of time—either via blockchain block heights or loosely synchronized clocks—within an acceptable skew (Δ_clock).
 * **Permissionless Ledger**
   A decentralized ledger exists that supports immutable recording of identity events, stakes, slashing, and rewards, and exposes timestamps or block heights for freshness checks.
 * **Economic Stake Availability**